 Please confirm in your Training Agreement that you would like to study with Etco.
 The ITO will then inform us of your decision.
 Once we have received notification of your enrolment from the ITO, we will send you an email confirming your enrolment with us, and outlining your study programme, times, dates and venue.

 Etco choose to train our apprentices right from day one.
 We will train you from beginning to end, to ensure we give you the best possible training and experience.
 We need you to meet our minimum requirements of eight credits in each of L2 English, Maths and an industry-related Science, and we will then proceed with your apprentice application from there.
-If you do not meet the academic requirements detailed above, then our Electrical Engineering foundation course may spark your interest.
-This is a full-time (three days a week) one-year course covering Levels 2 & 3 of the New Zealand Certificate in Electrical Engineering, and leads to many exciting pathways in the electrical industry.
+If you do not meet the academic requirements detailed above, then our Electrical Engineering foundation programme may spark your interest.
+This is a full-time (three days a week) one-year programme covering Levels 2 & 3 of the New Zealand Certificate in Electrical Engineering, and leads to many exciting pathways in the electrical industry.
 We’ve made it three days a week so students can study and work throughout the year.
-Our foundation course will also put you at the front of the queue to potentially begin your electrical apprenticeship with Etco.
+Our foundation programme will also put you at the front of the queue to potentially begin your electrical apprenticeship with Etco.
 Applicants who do a pre-trade course with a different provider than Etco will need to sit aptitude tests.

 Absolutely!
 Please click on the 'Apply Now' button on any of our apprenticeship pages and complete the online enrolment form today.

 This depends on the workloads or the projects of the host company you are placed with.
 Overtime rates will be discussed with you at the time of the placement.

 On the completion of each 12 months working, providing you are progressing satisfactorily through your apprenticeship.
 Pay increases are in recognition of the increasing value you provide your host company as you progress through your apprenticeship.